Tiendil/tiendil-org-content/content/posts/2024-05-01-about-book-the-net-and-the-butterfly/en.md

 ## The book's shortcomings

-I have a many complaints about "The Net And The Butterfly" and I am surprised that its content still looks useful.
+I have many complaints about "The Net And The Butterfly" and I am surprised that its content still looks useful.

 The authors did a significant amount of work but could not present it.
 Either I am not the target audience for the book, which is very likely.